Take the North Cascades Scenic Highway and do the Cascade Loop - HeraldNet.com

 • In Mazama, check out Methow Trails, 120-miles of trails.
 Cross-country ski them in winter or hike them in summer.
 In a bid to add some class, the locals changed the town’s name in the 1900s from Goat Creek to Mazama, thinking Mazama meant mountain goat in Greek.
 Nope, it’s actually a type of deer.

-An overnight stay cost me US$150 for a basic, pet-friendly room at the Idle-A-While Motel in Twisp.
-The price included the US$35 pet fee for Viggo, my rat terrier and trusty travel companion.
+An overnight stay cost me $150 for a basic, pet-friendly room at the Idle-A-While Motel in Twisp.
+The price included the $35 pet fee for Viggo, my rat terrier and trusty travel companion.

 TREES A CROWD